WhiteClueGaming/discord-bots-docs/get-started.md

 ### Step 1

-**You must be on our server!** Make sure you are in the [Discord bots Discord Server](https://discord.gg/XmMU6PXN9t) to enable you to add a bot.
+**You must be on our discord server!** Make sure you are in the [Discord bots Discord Server](https://discord.gg/XmMU6PXN9t) to enable you to add a bot.

 ![](https://media.discordapp.net/attachments/840862485287534593/855340757884076062/Screenshot_20210618_122841.jpg)